top of page

 Myths, Power, and Symbolism

-What Reptiles Meant in the Cultures of the Maya and Aztecs
+What Reptiles Meant in Maya and Aztec Cultures

-Reptiles are fascinating not only from a biological perspective — they also hold a significant place in the mythology and symbolism of many Indigenous cultures in Mexico.
+Reptiles are not only fascinating from a biological perspective — they also played an important role in the mythology and symbolism of many Indigenous cultures in Mexico.

-In our sessions, children discover the meanings reptiles held for civilizations such as the Maya and Aztecs — symbols of healing, renewal, and the forces of nature.
+In our sessions, children explore how civilizations such as the Maya and Aztecs viewed these animals — as symbols of healing, renewal, and the forces of nature.

-This helps children understand that reptiles were not only feared — they were also revered as symbols of wisdom, transformation, and life.
+This helps children understand that reptiles were not only feared — they were also deeply respected and valued.

 The Reptiles And Amphibians Next Door

-How to Identify Reptiles — and How to Respond Safely
+How to Identify Local Reptiles — and Respond Safely

-In our sessions, children get to know the reptile species that live right in their own surroundings.
+In our sessions, children learn to recognize the reptile species that live right in their own surroundings.

-Through slide presentations, we introduce local species, explain their characteristics and conservation status, and show where and when they might be encountered.
+Using photos and short presentations, we introduce local species, highlight key identifying features, explain their conservation status, and show when and where they are most likely to be encountered.

-How do I tell venomous species from harmless ones — and what should I do if I meet a snake or lizard?
+How can you tell potentially dangerous species from harmless ones — and what should you do if you come across a snake or lizard?

-We teach simple, practical rules that help avoid dangerous situations while making it possible to live peacefully alongside these animals.
+We teach simple, practical guidelines that help avoid risky situations while allowing people and reptiles to coexist safely.

 jugendliche reptilien schutz